 Senstroke lets you play, records and practice your drumming anywhere around the house or on-the-go, opening up a new dimension of convenience and innovation to drummers across the globe.

-Unfortunately sleep apnoea goes largely undiagnosed for long periods, as people may be unaware of the issue, or may be apprehensive to get tested without any solid indication they are sufferers.
+Unfortunately sleep apnea goes largely undiagnosed for long periods, as people may be unaware of the issue, or may be apprehensive to get tested without any solid indication they are sufferers.

-By tracking your oxygen variability or ‘pulse oximetry’, while you sleep, the Fitbit Charge 4 can flag the frequency of instances where your oxygen is low – a key indicator that you may be suffering sleep apnoea.
-This could potentially lead to a greater number of people seeking treatment for sleep apnoea and living healthier lives.
+By tracking your oxygen variability or ‘pulse oximetry’, while you sleep, the Fitbit Charge 4 can flag the frequency of instances where your oxygen is low – a key indicator that you may be suffering sleep apnea.
+This could potentially lead to a greater number of people seeking treatment for sleep apnea and living healthier lives.

 The Ember Mug2 connects to your smartphone to let you know when your tea is at the perfect temperature.
 Then using an integrated heating element at the base of the cup, the Ember Mug2 keeps your tea at the ideal, warm temperature.